Environmental Systems Solutions

-- Glen MacLaren: Bachelor of Forest Science Degree (Hons) from the University of Melbourne.
+- Glen MacLaren: Bachelor of Forest Science (Hons) from the University of Melbourne.
 Glen has taught GIS and database concepts at the University and currently holds an Honorary Fellow position.
 Glen has had over 10 years experience conducting training in data management systems specifically relating to cultural heritage management.
-Training has been carried out with government organisations, businesses in the private sector and with many indigenous groups and organisations.
+Training has been carried out with government organisations, businesses in the private sector and with many Indigenous groups and organisations.

 - Troy Mallie: Diploma in Spatial Information Systems/Diploma in Information Technology.
 Troy has 10 years experience in teaching people data management concepts and how to use cultural heritage information management systems and data collection tools.

-Over the past 10 years Environmental System Solutions (ESS) has delivered training to over 30 Indigenous groups throughout Australia and the Pacific.
+Over the past 11 years Environmental Systems Solutions (ESS) has delivered training to over 30 Indigenous groups throughout Australia and the Pacific.
 ESS implements cultural heritage database systems that are used to manage a diverse range of data including cultural site locations, photos, audio, video and documents.
 These systems include a "Google Earth" style mapping interface for recording and interrogating cultural features within the landscape.
 Databases are based on web technology which provides groups with the option of hosting these systems on a private network or to a broad audience over the internet.

 ESS conducts training courses in the use of these database systems.
 Courses are used to teach people basic data management skills that are essential for managing data in an organised and effective manner.
 Subject material includes data formats, data entry, data sharing and protection using local cultural protocols, system navigation, reporting and database administration.

 ESS works with Indigenous groups and other cultural heritage managers to establish protocols, methods and workflows that relate to the capture and utilisation of data.
 Once established, ESS provides training to staff to help them understand, embrace and follow these methods.